Gingivitis Treatment: Can You Permanently Cure Gingivitis?

 Gingivitis needs to be diagnosed by a dental professional and initially treated at a dental office.
 The dentist and dental hygienist will do a thorough cleaning to remove plaque and tartar buildup on your teeth.
 They will also examine your teeth for any irregularities or other issues.

-A deeper cleaning, called root planing, can also help to reduce the inflammation in your gums by smoothing out root surfaces through scaling.
+A deeper cleaning, called root planing, can reduce the inflammation in your gums by smoothing out root surfaces.
 This can allow your gums to heal and better reattach to your teeth.
 A deep cleaning of your teeth by dental professionals can help to treat, reverse, and cure gingivitis.

 Ongoing Care at Home

-To permanently reverse and cure gingivitis, you will need to keep up with good oral hygiene, which includes the following:
+To permanently reverse and cure gingivitis, you will need to keep up with good oral hygiene, which includes the following steps:

 - Brush your teeth at least twice a day, ideally after each meal.